jack-thomas/recipes.jackthomas.io/_drafts/mezcal-espresso-old-fashioned.md

 ## Versions

+#### 2023-08-xx Version 3

+I increased the sweetness and switched to cold brew coffee for the third version.

+- 2 ounces Del Maguey Vida Mezcal
+- 1 ounce cold brew coffee
+- 1/2 ounce Cointreau
+- 1/2 ounce simple syrup
+- 6 dashes orange bitters

+Build in a rocks glass with ice.
+Stir.
+Garnish.

 #### 2023-08-14 Version 2

-In the second version of this ... <!--- TO DO: I haven't actually made this yet. --->
+The second version of this was an attempt to go back in the "old fashioned" direction.

+- 2 ounces Del Maguey Vida Mezcal
+- 1 ounce espresso (chilled)
+- 6 dashes orange bitters
+- 1 barspoon maraschino cherry syrup
+- 3 maraschino cherries, for garnish

+Build in a rocks glass with ice.
+Stir.
+Garnish.

+I can't exactly decide what's wrong here either.
+It was drinkable, but I think it was short on the sweetness.
+Maybe I should include some Cointreau or simple syrup or something.

-#### 2023-08-14 Version 1
+#### 2023-08-15 Version 1

 This is more of an attempt to recreate the general idea of a "Mezcal Espresso Old Fashioned," which is how that bartender summarized the drink.
 I basically started by combining the Oaxaca Old Fashioned and Espresso Martini cocktails as a starting point.
-The exact configuration was 2 ounces Del Maguey Vida Mezcal, 1 ounce espresso (chilled), 4 dashes chocolate bitters, and a maraschino cherry garnish.

-I don't think the Del Maguey Vida Mezcal was a good choice.
-It's not smokey enough.
-Perhaps next time I should take the same route I took to adjust the [Mezcal Margarita](/mezcal-margarita.html). <!--- TO DO: I haven't actually made this yet. --->
+The version I started with was more of a "Mezcal Espresso Martini," probably.

+- 1 ounce Del Maguey Vida Mezcal
+- 1 ounce Mr. Black Coffee Liqueur
+- 1 ounce espresso (chilled)
+- 4 dashes orange bitters
+- 4 dashes cocoa bitters

+Shake with ice.
+Strain into a chilled coupe.

+This version started off pretty bland, so I added 1/4 ounce of Laphroaig - thinking that maybe cranking up the smoke would help.
+It didn't really help, and it felt like all of the flavors kind of cancelled each other out.
+I dumped it down the drain.

 #### 2023-07-20 Original